 3. Protect from soil contact

-Many types of insects and fungus are found in the soil.
+Many types of insects and fungi are found in the soil.
 Which also spoils solid materials such as iron and steel.
 It can easily decay any wood.
 Although teak has higher decay resistance than many hardwoods.
 Nevertheless, it is possible to rot due to exposure to the soil for a long time.

 To avoid this problem, you can use furniture pads for your furniture.
 Mainly furniture pads are used for hardwood flooring to protect the wooden floor from scratches and dents.